NOTICE: This opinion is subject to

 common law:

 “1st.
-Every law that makes an action
+Every law that makes an action done

-done before the passing of the law, and which was innocent when
+before the passing of the law, and which was innocent when done,

-a greater punishment, than the law annexed to the crime, when
+than the law annexed to the crime, when committed.

-committed.
 4th.
+Every law

-Every law that alters the legal rules of evidence,
+that alters the legal rules of evidence, and receives less, or

-and receives less, or different, testimony, than the law required
+different, testimony, than the law required at the time of the

-at the time of the commission of the offence, in order to convict
+commission of the offence, in order to convict the offender.”
+3

-the offender.”
-3 Dall., at 390 (emphasis deleted).
+Dall., at 390 (emphasis deleted).

 See also